 After the network discovery is completed by every node of the network every node has knowledge about its surrounding neighbors.
-This knowledge will be utilized by the RADIO mesh mechanism either in the network or the application layer.
 The nodes now are ready to start forwarding their data messages.
-The approach followed in every version of BLE mesh released by the industry so far is on the connectionless mode of BLE and advertisements are used as data carriers.
+The approach followed in every version of BLE mesh released by the industry so far as on the connectionless mode of BLE and advertisements are used as data carriers.

-The first approach of the RADIO mesh will forward data messages through rebroadcasting.
+The first approach of the RADIO mesh forwards data messages through rebroadcasting.
 Rebroadcasting works by flooding all messages to all nodes in the network through broadcasts.
 Nodes are in scanning mode and when an advertisement is received, the receiver rebroadcasts it to its neighbors (Figure 9).
 The process is repeated on every node and it is completed when every node receives the respective message.
-In order to avoid the continuously rebroadcasting of the same message, a versioning mechanism is implemented and runs on every receiver node.
+To avoid the broadcast storms through the continuously rebroadcasting of the same message, a versioning mechanism is implemented and runs on every receiver node.
 Upon the generation of the message on the source node, a version indicator is paired with the respective value and propagated along the network.
 Each relay node that receives the message stores it in a local data table.
 On every reception of a message from the same source and sensor, the relay node checks the version of the packet and propagates it to its neighbors if the received message version differs from the local.
 The message broadcasting process is completed when every node in the network received the message.

-While broadcasting may increase the packet delivery ratio due to route redundancy it has a major drawback which highly affects the network performance under various network traffic loads and node density.
+While broadcasting may increase the packet delivery ratio due to route redundancy has a major drawback which highly affects the network performance under various network traffic loads and node density.
 Bluetooth Smart uses 40 RF channels in the ISM band (2.4GHz).
 These RF channels have center frequencies 2402 + k2MHz where k ranges from 0 to 39.
 Advertising utilizes three of them specifically channel 37 (2402MHz), 38 (2426MHz) and 39 (2480MHz).
 Due to broadcasting, the network is flooded with redundant transmissions.
-As a result, the poor utilization of frequency bands may degrade network performance and overall power consumption.
-Details on the performance statistics will be explored later in the chapter and enhanced on updated versions of this deliverable.
+Thus, the poor utilization of frequency bands may degrade network performance and overall power consumption.